AlexanderFabisch/AlexanderFabisch.github.io/content/pages/publications.md

 Date: 2013-09-02 07:40:59
 Category: Publications

-I am researcher at the DFKI RIC and I currently work in the projects [InFuse](https://robotik.dfki-bremen.de/en/research/projects/infuse.html) and [COROMA](https://robotik.dfki-bremen.de/en/research/projects/coroma.html).
+I am a researcher at the DFKI RIC and I currently work in the projects [InFuse](https://robotik.dfki-bremen.de/en/research/projects/infuse.html) and [COROMA](https://robotik.dfki-bremen.de/en/research/projects/coroma.html).
 At the moment my scientific work focuses on imitation learning and